Katharine ColemanBorn: 1949

 Public collections include:

-National Museums of Scotland, Edinburgh; the Victoria & Albert Museum, London; Kunstsammlungen der Veste Coburg, Germany; Alexander Tutsek, Munich; Fitzwilliam Museum, Cambridge; Shipley Art Gallery; Kamenicky Senov, Czech Republic; Corning Museum of Glass, New York
+National Museums Scotland, Edinburgh; Victoria & Albert Museum, London; Kunstsammlungen der Veste Coburg, Germany; Alexander Tutsek, Munich; Fitzwilliam Museum, Cambridge; Shipley Art Gallery; Kamenicky Senov, Czech Republic; Corning Museum of Glass, New York

 In December 2015, The Gallery hosted All The Year Round, a solo exhibition from Katharine Coleman.
 Twelve new works in glass were specially created for this exhibition, one to represent each month of the year.